google-research/rlds/docs/transformations.md

     the steps dataset of a dataset of episodes.
 The transformation is applied to each dataset of steps (not to each step separately).

+*   `rlds.transformations.map_steps`: Applies a transformation to all the elements (steps) of a dataset.
+The transformation is applied to each element individually.

 ## Concatenation

 *   `rlds.transformations.concatenate`: concatenatest two datasets of steps.
 If